-The energy emanated by both Michelle and Barack Obama is infectious and exhilarating.
-For the first time in my lifetime, I feel impassioned about my country and its leadership.
+The energy emanating from both Michelle and Barack Obama was infectious and exhilarating.
+For the first time in my lifetime, I now feel impassioned about my country and its leadership.
 I feel like, Wow, this is what being an American is all about!
 I’m empowered to make a real difference.
-This is really what I’m all about… setting the bar high… living each day of life fully… and doing little things to make a big difference.
+This is really what I’m all about.
+Setting the bar high.
+Living each day of life fully.
+Doing little things to make a big difference.

 As if meeting the Obamas wasn’t enough, it was just the beginning of an amazing week.

-It was incredible… and freezing!
+It was incredible—and freezing.
 I have honestly never been so cold.
 It had been 70 degrees in Sacramento before I left.
 So, although I was layered and bundled up, I could not fully appreciate how cold it would actually be.
-The whipping wind was biting my face.
+The whipping wind bit my face.
 My lips were numb.
-My nose kept running.
-But although my frozen toes ached through my wool socks, I couldn’t help but feel elated.
+My nose wouldn’t stop running.
+But although my frozen toes ached through wool socks, I couldn’t help but feel elated.

 The crowd was warm and friendly.
 There was an air of excitement and peace.
 People kept reaffirming, “We’re all family today.”
 A local woman told us what a welcome change it was to feel the flow of positive energy, rather than the opposition of so many recent demonstrations.

-To be there, among all the national and global leaders… and among the people… to feel the energy reverberating between us… it was truly awe-inspiring.
-I could feel the magnitude of his presence… the magnitude of what was about to happen.
+To be there, among all the national and global leaders, among the people, to feel the energy reverberating between us, was truly awe-inspiring.
+I could feel the magnitude of his presence—the magnitude of what was about to happen.
 This was history.

-As he took his oath of office, I felt so moved by the magnitude of these words.
-Upon his speech, a feeling of hope resonated through the crowd…
+As he took his oath of office, I felt so moved by the magnitude of his words.
+Upon hearing his speech, a feeling of hope resonated through the crowd.

 His metaphorically outreached hands and heart spoke to the world, offering cooperation, not domination.
 He offered a “new way forward based on mutual interests and mutual respect. …we will extend a hand if you are willing to unclench your fist.”